 Get Your Shop On At The Maui Swap Meet

 Looking for some great shopping in Maui?
 Then look no further, the Maui Swap Meet is held every Saturday from 7:00 a.m. to 1:00 p.m. at the University of Hawaii Maui College (formerly known as the Maui Community College) just off of Ka’ahumanu Ave in Kahului – Directions & Map below.
-Check their website for more information or visit their Facebook page.
+Check their website for more information.
 It’s the largest open air market on Maui and has been running since 1981!

 You’ll find hundreds of vendors and free parking.

 • Bring some reusable shopping bags to carry home your loot